mkijowski/lab6-ceg-3400/LAB6-INSTRUCTIONS.md

 Identify the following:

-* 3 Software platforms in use by your "company" that are required to meet your organizations goals
-  * Identify these by CPE including version info and web links via the [NVD CPE Search](https://nvd.nist.gov/products/cpe/search)
+* Review the 5 real CPE's from lab 5 that make up your laptop software stack.
-* 1 CVE that affect each of these these software platforms (ideally from this year, looking for a total of 3 CVE's)
+* Identify the most recent CVE that affect each of these these software platforms (ideally from this year, looking for a total of 5 CVE's)
-* The top [MITRE ATT&CK](https://attack.mitre.org/) *Reconnaisance* technique that is most concerning to your organization
+* The top [MITRE ATT&CK](https://attack.mitre.org/) *Reconnaisance* or *Initial Access* technique that is most concerning to your organization

+Write a report on the following in your `README.md`

+> * List your 5 platforms and the 5 CVE's you identified with CVSS scores.
+> * Which of your CPEs has the most CVE's since Jan 1, 2024?
+How many?
+> * What is the highest CVSS score of any 2024 CVE related to one of your CPE's?
+Link the CVE.
+> * Why might having the CPE lookup for your most critical software be important
+>   for an organization to mitigate risk?
+>
+> List your most concerning MITRE ATT&CK technique and why you chose it

 ---

 ### Task 3: Guess who

-Potential threat vectors incude the following:
+Potential adversarial threat vectors include the following:

 * Malicious software
-* Software Bugs
-* Insider Threats (trusted person with or without intent to do harm)
+* Insider Threats (trusted person with intent to do harm)
 * Outsider threats including ALL of the following:
   * Hackers
   * Crackers